renesas/iot-reference-rx/README.md

   * Generating and securely delivering device certificates and private keys to your devices by AWS when they connect to AWS IoT for the first time
 * OTA(without TSIP/With TSIP)
   * Update device firmware using AWS
+* FreeRTOS TCP minimal(CK-RX65N-v2/Ethernet Only)
+  * Provides basic TCP/IP functionality using FreeRTOS Kernel and FreeRTOS-Plus-TCP
+    * Acquisition of IP address by DHCP
+    * IP address search of URLs by DNS
+    * Send ping to the specified IP Address

 The preceding demos use the following technical elements of the AWS IoT: